bravechristian/Crypto-Commodity-Comparative-Analysis/README.md

 Commodity Trading Dataset: Includes historical data on commodity trading, focusing on gold and Brent crude oil, also spanning 12 years, the dataset is a "commodities.csv" file. <br/><br/>

 ### Tools
--Excel used for data cleaning
+- Excel used for data cleaning
--Microsoft SQL Studio (SQL) used for the data analysis -Power BI for data visualization
+- Microsoft SQL Studio (SQL) used for the data analysis
+- Power BI for data visualization